wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 To get started with identifiying security issues in a systematic way, I typically create a high-level Threat Model diagram using Microsoft Threat Modeling tool (or just on a piece of paper at times too).

+The following is a picture the "Husky AI" threat model:

 [![Husky AI Threat Model](/blog/images/2020/husky-ai-machine-learning-threat-model.png)](/blog/images/2020/husky-ai-machine-learning-threat-model.png)

+There is a lot to unpack, but if you read the previous posts around building and operationaling an ML model the assets and their connections should make sense.

-The threat modeling tool is quite thorough and it is common that engineers complain that it creates too much noise, and it takes too long to review.
-For instance, this threat model led to 96 threats that were automatically identified by the tool.
+The threat modeling tool automatically proposes threats and it is quite thorough.
+It is actually common that engineers complain that the tool creates too much noise, and it takes too long to review.
+For instance, this threat model led to 96 threats initially that were automatically identified by the tool.

 By clicking on a component in the threat modeling tool, we can view the specific threats for that particular asset.
-For instance this is the view for the web server:
+For example, this is the view for the web server:

 [![Threat Modeling Tool Example](/blog/images/2020/threatmodelingtool.jpg)](/blog/images/2020/threatmodelingtool.jpg)